-- 5. The factors that must as a minimum exist before it can be said that a reasonable hypothesis has been raised connecting post traumatic stress disorder or death from post traumatic stress disorder with the circumstances of a person's relevant service are: - (a) experiencing a severe stressor prior to the clinical onset of post traumatic stress disorder; or - (b) experiencing a severe stressor prior to the clinical worsening of post traumatic stress disorder; or - (c) inability to obtain appropriate clinical management for post traumatic stress disorder.
+- 5. The factors that must exist before it can be said that, on the balance of probabilities, post traumatic stress disorder or death from post traumatic stress disorder is connected with the circumstances of a person's relevant service are: - (a) experiencing a severe stressor prior to the clinical onset of post traumatic stress disorder; or - (b) experiencing a severe stressor prior to the clinical worsening of post traumatic stress disorder; or - (c) inability to obtain appropriate clinical management for post traumatic stress disorder.